78 Exciting 4th Grade Science Projects and Experiments

 This 4th grade science fair project is easy enough to reproduce and the results may surprise you.
 Try out different methods of ripening fruit and hypothesize which will cause the quickest ripening.

-19. Compare a DIY thermos to a store bought
+19. Compare a DIY thermos with a store-bought one

 Difficulty: Medium / Materials: Medium